-Student Cohort Payment Due Date Payment Due Date (Late Enrolments) Certificate level Fee for Service Will be published in the Student Information Book and communicated in writing to successful applicants.
-Within two weeks of enrolment Sponsored Students As above As above Cancelled students wishing to have their enrolment revived Outstanding fees must be paid immediately before student can be reinstated.
+Student Cohort Payment Due Date Payment Due Date (Late Enrolments) Certificate level Fee for Service Fees are due at commencement - individual payment plans can be negotiated with organisations and students.
+No less than 5 payments per year.
+Within two weeks of enrolment Sponsored Students No fees payable Cancelled students wishing to have their enrolment revived Outstanding fees must be paid immediately before student can be reinstated.

-The 2024 payments are below, note that payment can also be made in two installments or as a lump sum.
+The 2025 payment schedule is below, note that payment can also be made in two instalments or as a lump sum.
+All fees must be paid prior to graduation in any given year.

 Date Amount

-29 February 2024 \$2000
+Feb end \$2000

-31 March 2024 \$2000
+March end \$2000

-31 May 2024 \$2000
+May end \$2000

-31 July 2024 \$2000
+July end \$2000

-30 September 2024 \$2000
+September end \$2000

-3. Other fees - Administrative and Miscellaneous
+2. Other fees - Administrative and Miscellaneous

 - First issue of a certificate and testamur (includes results on transcript paper): No fee. - Official Academic Transcript (results): Up to date information on charges and postage is found on the La Trobe Academic Transcripts.
-For immediate assistance with reissue please contact the RTO Compliance Manager Sharon Cleaves on 0407 758 611. - https://www.latrobe.edu.au/students/your-course/results/transcripts - Reissue of a certificate any type (testamur): Up to date information on charges is found on the La Trobe Replacement and re-issues webpage: https://www.latrobe.edu.au/students/admin/graduations/testamurs
+For immediate assistance with reissue please contact the RTO Compliance Manager Sharon Cleaves on 0407 758 611 or at s.cleaves@latrobe.edu.au

-4. Rules for refunds
+3. Rules for refunds